 We hope you enjoy your visit!

-If you have any questions, or feedback about your experience at the Metro Studio Theatre or about this guide, please contact Holly by emailing holly@intrepidtheatre.com or calling Intrepid Theatre at 250-383-2663.
+If you have any questions, or feedback about your experience at the Metro Studio Theatre or about this guide, please contact Sammie by emailing sammie@intrepidtheatre.com or calling Intrepid Theatre at 250-383-2663.